How much is my Defense Base Act case worth?

-Most Defense Base Act cases are resolved with a settlement, rather than through litigation.
-This is because at almost any point during your case, your attorney can make a deal with your employer’s attorney to get you the best deal considering the circumstances of your case.
+Most Defense Base Act cases are resolved with a settlement, rather than through litigation (which is another way of saying - a trial where the Judge decides whether you win or lose and if you do win, how much you get).
+This is because at almost any point during your case, you (or your attorney) can make a deal with DBA insurance company to settle your case.
+Hopefully, to get you the best deal considering the circumstances of your case.

 In the simplest terms, this means that do you think that you can do better over the course of your life in regards to earning wages than the weekly payout that you may receive from your DBA case?

 Of course, there are many factors that go into this.
 Are you fed up with having to deal with the insurance company?
 Are you ready to move on with your life?
 Do you have other means to get medical treatment?
 If not, how much (i.e., what is the value of your future medical treatment?
 Are you angry with the DBA insurance company and want to stick it to them?
 Are you prepared to go the long-haul and not get benefits for possibly a few years while you are waiting for your trial and then for the Judge to issue a Decision?

 Based on what I see, at any moment the DBA insurance company can stop your weekly compensation benefits.
 All they have to do is file a LS-207 - Notice of Controversion.
 You need to be thinking/planning ahead for this, and understand that they cut folks off, for no good reason, all the time.